Facebook tests auto-play videos, explores video ad potential

 "Because bringing video to life in a feed is something that's going to really change the way users' experience Facebook ... we wanted to sort of tread water lightly and start with this and see how it goes," said Facebook spokeswoman Momo Zhou.

-Auto-play videos will work on Facebook's mobile apps for smartphones running Google Inc's (GOOG.O) Android software and Apple Inc's (AAPL.O) iOS software.
+Auto-play videos will work on Facebook's mobile apps for smartphones running Google Inc's Android software and Apple Inc's iOS software.

 In internal tests so far, the auto-play ads did not seem to significantly reduce battery life, Zhou said.
 The videos stop playing once a user scrolls past them in the newsfeed, she noted, and users have the option of switching off the auto-play feature.